A Little History. (SEE: the current and past projects pages for more details, and images).

 Just before the end of February 2009, Peter announced that he was resigning immediately, in order to pursue other personal interests.
 Despite his very appreciated early input, it had become quite clear that his heart was involved with other things, and after a period of several months of increasingly shorter periods of part-time work he offered his resignation.
 Consequently, the company name has been changed to "Stanegate Restorations and Replicas", with Ian Yates as Managing Director, and other staff have been brought in to assist with the expanding workload.

 By July 2009, the increased workload and order books required more room, and a move to the larger workshop next door was started, and which was completed recently.
-The major projects since May 2009 have included the rebuilding of two waggons for the Bowes Railway and two horse drawn vehicles have been restored for Beamish North of England Open Air Museum by the end of 2010.
+The major projects since May 2009 had included the rebuilding of two waggons for the Bowes Railway and two horse drawn vehicles had been restored for Beamish North of England Open Air Museum by the end of 2010.
 During this period we have continued to carry out various small tasks for a range of clients, for example the pulling lifeboat "William Riley" came back for some attention to the hull paint.
 The winter of 2010/2011 was spent working on Saltburn Cliff Lift, this had been intended as on overhaul and refinishing.
 Due to the condition of the one car being far worse than had been expected, a complete replacement was built before the 'Victorianisation' process was carried out on both of the cars.
 They were returned in time for the planned re-opening on Friday 22nd April 2011.
+During 2012 the major projects were the Forcett Coach and work on a Sentinel Steam Waggon.
+In 2013 we have continued with NSR127.

 In May 2011 the first Engineering Heritage Skills Initiative trainee started a year-long placement at Stanegate Restorations, and during April 2012 there was a month overlap with the start of the second placement.
-The first trainee will be starting as an employee in the near future.
+The first trainee started as an employee in May 2012, with the third placement commencing in March 2013.

 The order book has a very healthy feel, and in between sessions of slaving over tools and making wood into shavings and sawdust, the welcome job of bringing in further projects from existing customers is continuing, and contacts are underway to expand into working with additional clients.